CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <br>
 <b>09:30 - 11:00</b>: Reading with tea ceremony

-- With the comic ‘Genug gewartet’ (Enough Waiting), Fine (author and illustrator) takes you on a journey to Western Sahara and sheds light on the historical and political background of Africa's last colony.
+- With the comic ‘Genug gewartet’ (Enough Waiting), **Fine (author and illustrator)** takes you on a journey to Western Sahara and sheds light on the historical and political background of Africa's last colony.
 The reading is accompanied by a tea ceremony and offers an introduction to the topics of the weekend.
-Afterwards, there will be an opportunity to talk with a representative of the Sahrawi diaspora.
+Afterwards, there will be an opportunity to talk with **Buhari Lehbib**, a representative of the Sahrawi diaspora.

 <b>11:30 – 13:00</b>: Perspective Resistance: Panel Discussion

 - The resistance of the Sahrawi people is diverse, ongoing and everywhere: whether in the occupied territories, the camps or in the diaspora.
-In a panel discussion, voices from different geographical areas of the Sahrawi resistance will share their perspectives.
+In a panel discussion, **Saleh Sidmustafa, Fatou Yahya Iaazza and Emma Lehbib** will share their perspectives from different geographical areas of the Sahrawi resistance.

 <b>13:00 – 14:00</b>: Lunch break